 Love fish tacos?
 Definitely put these easy fish tacos on your list.
 Flaky white fish is battered in a flavorful beer batter, fried until golden brown, and served with a cool and creamy avocado crema sauce.

 For years, fish tacos always seemed, well, gross to me.
 Maybe because I’ve only learned to love seafood within the last ten years.
 Or maybe I just couldn’t get past the narrow-minded stereotype that tacos had to be seasoned ground beef.

-I substituted the mango salsa for this black bean, corn, and cilantro salsa.
-I have included the recipe again below.
-Pink Parsley’s avocado crema, however, is FINE!
-Her recipe calls for a couple of tablespoons of plain yogurt, but I couldn’t find plain yogurt in anything smaller than a vat so I substituted with buttermilk.
+I topped each taco with my black bean, corn, and cilantro salsa.
+But let me tell you, the avocado crema is FINE!
 I was literally licking it off my finger tips while frying up the fish.
 Make sure you make extra for the tacos.